DeCatalyst01/PathfinderGame/README.md

 ## Gameplay
 **1.** The game board is displayed as a grid of characters.
 The starting point ('S') is at the top-left, and the target ('T') is at the bottom-right.

 **2.** The player starts at position 'P'.
 Move the player by entering one of the following directions:
-- up to move the player up.
+- 'up' to move the player up.
-- down to move the player down.
+- 'down' to move the player down.
-- left to move the player left.
+- 'left' to move the player left.
-- right to move the player right.
+- 'right' to move the player right.

 **3.** The game will alert the player if they try to move out of bounds or if they collide with an obstacle.

 **4.** The player wins by reaching the target ('T').

 ## Code Explanation
 **create_board(size, num_of_obstacles)**

 Generates a board of size NxN, placing obstacles randomly.
 The start ('S') is placed at the top-left corner, and the target ('T') is placed at the bottom-right corner.
 The player's initial position is also marked as 'P'.

 **move_player(board, position, direction)**

 Handles the player's movement based on the direction input ('up', 'down', 'left', 'right').
 It checks for out-of-bound moves, obstacle collisions, and win conditions.

 **display_board(board)**

 Displays the current state of the board to the player, showing the player’s current position, obstacles, and the target.

 ## Example